pmndrs/react-three-next/src/examples/README.md

 ### Examples

-You can remove this folder.
-It's used to provide different possibilities of build or configuration.
+This folder is here to provide different possibilities of build or configuration.

-Webpack configurations that can be injected in next.config.js
+#### Custom webpack configurations for next.config.js

 ```jsx
 const path = require('path')